aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

 ## Regional Availability

 This stack will deploy to your default AWS region.
-Before deploying, please verify that Lambda Managed Instances feature is available in your target region by using the [AWS capabilities explorer](https://builder.aws.com/build/capabilities/explore) or consulting the official [Lambda Managed Instances documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-managed-instances.html).
+Before deploying, please verify that AWS Lambda Managed Instances feature is available in your target region by using the [AWS capabilities explorer](https://builder.aws.com/build/capabilities/explore) or consulting the official [AWS Lambda Managed Instances documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-managed-instances.html).

 ## Cleanup